callej/Polly-and-Sam/README.md

 ### The Python Program - polly_n_sam2.py
 The Python program, `polly_n_sam2.py` follows the steps above eliminating pairs with each piece of information.
 The code is not optimized for speed, memory usage, or number of lines.
 Instead, it is created to clearly illustrate how the information in each piece of the conversation can be used to eliminate some pairs.
 This also makes it possible to analyze each piece of information and the effect it has more thoroughly for the curious one.

-This approach is more generic than the previous approach in solution 1.
+This approach is more generic than the previous approach in Solution 1.
 It allows us to change the boundaries of this problem and still get correct results.
 In some cases, there may not be any solution to the problem.
 In other cases, there may be several possible solutions.
 If there are several possible solutions, Polly and Sam will still know what the two numbers are.
 It is just us who are listening to their conversation that don't know which of the solutions is the correct one.
 Any of the solutions would work for them, but we don't have enough information to find out which.

 The program itself is very straight forward.
 Once we have set up the list of all pairs with the redundant pairs eliminated, we can simply create a function for each of the statements where we either select the ambiguous pairs or the unique pairs and return them.
 The whole structure will look like this: